-Alhaji Muhammadu Inuwa Wada: I The words in oppose this Amendment. question are purposely put there for a number
+Alhaji Muhammadu Inuwa Wada: I oppose this Amendment.
+The words in question are purposely put there for a number of reasons.

 The first reason is that the three days may either expire by midnight or on a public holiday.
 Furthermore, if a member of a visiting Force is arrested we sometimes find it necessary to inform his home country, and this may take a longer period than the three days provided.